jacques/docs.npmjs.com/content/getting-started/publishing-npm-packages.md

 Use `npm publish` to publish the package.

+Note that everything in the directory will be included unless it is ignored by a local `.gitignore` or `.npmignore` file as described in [`npm-developers`](/misc/developers).

 Test: Go to `https://npmjs.com/package/<package>`.
 You should see the information for your new package.

 ## Updating the package